/ seo-tools / Best Keyword Research Tools in 2026

 The "Matching terms" and "Related terms" reports surface thousands of keyword ideas from a single seed.
 The "Questions" filter is great for finding content topics.
 Parent topic grouping helps you avoid writing multiple articles that target the same thing.

-2. SEMrush Keyword Magic Tool
+2. Semrush Keyword Magic Tool

-Best for: Competitive analysis and keyword gaps Price: $139.95/month (Pro), $249.95/month (Guru)
+Best for: Competitive analysis and keyword gaps Price: $139.95/month (Pro), $249.95/month (Guru), $499.95/month (Business) on monthly billing per semrush.com/pricing checked on 2026-05-29

 Where SEMrush really shines is in competitive intelligence.
 You can see exactly which keywords drive traffic to any domain, what positions they hold, and how those rankings have changed over time.
 The intent labels (informational, commercial, transactional, navigational) on every keyword are a nice touch for content planning.